Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Works everywhere

-Fabulously Optimized works on any world or server, [supports 5 launchers, is hosted on 3 sites][6] and [translated to many languages][7].
-There are no gameplay-changing mods.
+Fabulously Optimized has no content mods, so it works on any world or server.
+The modpack [can be run on 5 launchers, is hosted on 3 sites][6] and [is translated to many languages][7].

 ### Up to date